lyra/aspnet-payment-form-examples/README.md

 ## First use

-* Place this sample files on a directory at the root of your store on the web server.
+* Copy the content of this project to a directory at the root of your store on the web server.
 * Set your Lyra API credentials in the Web.config file.
 You can also configure some other fields.
 * Set the IPN URL to `www.your-site.com/PaymentResult.aspx` into your Lyra Back Office > Settings > Notification rules.
 * Access `www.your-site.com/Checkout.aspx` from the browser.